cfi1706/Magento2/Magento 2/Architecture Guide.md

 Referred to as the Business Logic layer, provides business logic and functionality in base classes, resource models, and data access capabilities that you can extend and customize.

+## Ease of extensibility {#m2arch-extensibility}

+Use dependency injection and service contracts to simplify the process of supplying a new implementation of a defined API.

+## Modularity {#m2arch-modularity}

+Extend the core feature set of Magento by writing and incorporating new modules into your installation.
+Use Magento themes and language packages to create your store’s visual design and language capabilities.